 Attributes in the Google Merchant Center namespace must include this prefix or the attributes, and any values they contain, will be ignored.

-You can use as many relevant attributes as are specific to your items.
-Supplying additional information about your items by using these attributes will greatly increase your items' chances of showing up in results.
-In addition, many attributes defined in the Google Merchant Center namespace can be used more than once within a single item.
-This enables you to add more available information about an item in your feed.
+You can use as many relevant attributes as are specific to your products.
+Supplying additional information about your products by using these attributes will greatly increase your products' chances of showing up in results.
+In addition, many attributes defined in the Google Merchant Center namespace can be used more than once within a single product.
+This enables you to add more available information about a product in your feed.

 Section 2: Important Checklist